DyaryRaoof/blogger/README.md

 - Install the required dependecies with `bundle install`
 - With Ruby on Rails and PostgreSQL installed in your environment, you can run `rails s` to see the website

+## Tests

+- To run the tests you must first have run `bundle install`
+- Then in the repository's main directory run `bundle exec rspec spec`

 ## Author

 - GitHub: [@DyaryRaoof](https://github.com/DyaryRaoof)